- Please arrive 30 mins prior to your appointment time.

 MRI Safety Reminder

 The most important part of preparing for your MRI scan is determining whether you have any metal or surgical implants that may be affected by the strong magnetic fields used in the MRI process.
-Most implants are not affected by MRI, but if you have any of the following you will not be able to participate in the MRI study:
+Most implants are not affected by MRI, but if you have any of the following you CANNOT participate in the MRI study:

 - Artificial heart valve